barryclark/jekyll-now/_posts/2015-05-28-advection.md

 A pipe of cross-section $A = 0.01 m^2$
 and length $L = 1 m$ carries water (density $\rho = 1000 kg / m^{3}$ at velocity $u = 0.1 m / s^{1}$.
 A faulty valve introduces a reactive chemical into the pipe half-way along its length at a rate of $0.01 kg /s^{1}$.
 The diffusivity of the chemical in water is $\Gamma = 0.1 kg / m s$.
-The chemical is subsequently broken down at a rate proportional to its concentration $\Phi$ (mass of chemical per unit mass of water), this rate amounting to $–\gamma\Phi$ per metre, where $\gamma = 0.5 kg / m s$.
+The chemical is subsequently broken down at a rate proportional to its concentration $\phi$ (mass of chemical per unit mass of water), this rate amounting to $–\gamma\phi$ per metre, where $\gamma = 0.5 kg / m s$.
-Assuming that the downstream boundary condition is $\d{\Phi}{x}=0$, set up a finite-volume calculation with 7 cells to estimate the concentration along the pipe using:
+Assuming that the downstream boundary condition is $\d{\phi}{x}=0$, set up a finite-volume calculation with 7 cells to estimate the concentration along the pipe using:
  - (a) central
  - (b) upwind
 differencing schemes for advection.